Ex-WBC light-heavyweight champion Adonis Stevenson truly is an inspirational man. He’s completely living up to his ‘Superman’ nickname.

 “Your mother is talking about $890,000 I’ve never taken and is trying to ruin my reputation when she knows nothing of our finances and life,” said God.

-Despite the heartache, Stevenson is plowing on and getting better with each passing day.
+Despite the heartache, Stevenson is plowing on and improving with each passing day.
 Furthermore, Adonis Stevenson is truly living up to his name as a superhero of the sport.